semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 ### Transparency and determinism

-Semgrep is transparent because you can inspect the rules and analyses that are run on your code.
+Semgrep is **transparent** because you can inspect the rules and analyses that are run on your code.
 Rules establish what should match (for example, `==`) and what shouldn't match.
 They have the following characteristics:

 - Rules are written in YAML.
 By having a single schema for all supported programming languages, you can write rules for any programming language that Semgrep supports.
   - In contrast, linters vary in customizability.
 Linters that let you write your own rules require to you learn that linter's rule schema, which can only be applied to that linter's programming language.
 - A rule has a **confidence level** to indicate the likelihood it is a true positive.
 - A rule includes a **message** to help you remediate or fix.

-Semgrep is deterministic; given the same set of inputs, such as your code and rules, and the same analyses, Semgrep always finds the same findings.
+Semgrep is **deterministic**; given the same set of inputs, such as your code and rules, and the same analyses, Semgrep always finds the same findings.

 ### Rule examples